PySPH: a Python-based framework for smoothed particle hydrodynamics: Sample results

 \subsection{Sand in a rotating drum}

 This example demonstrates an implementation of the Discrete Element Method (DEM) implemented using PySPH.
 The motion of sand in a rotating drum is simulated.
-The drum is initially static and starts rotating with an angular velocity of 5 rad/sec after the sand settles down.
+The dynamics of the particles follow the formulation by Cundall and Strack~\cite{cundall1979discrete} and Luding~\cite{luding2008introduction}.
+The drum is initially static and starts rotating with an angular velocity of 5 rad/s after the sand settles down.
 Fig.~\ref{fig:hopper} shows the arrangement of the sand particles, the top row depicts the results when the drum is not rotating, while the bottom row is when the drum is rotating.
 This shows that PySPH provides the features required to implement a variety of different meshless methods.